phantasm66/smtp-bounce-classifer/README.md

     X-rcpt: <original recipient@domain.com>

-Many external providers try super hard to redact all original recipient address info from email messages before sending it back to the sending domain (you!).
-Most are pretty thorough at doing this, so you may want to mess around with a more clever header approach, like encoding a header with some algorithm that allows the recipient address to stay hidden in the headers until you recieve it back and can "look" for it, then decode it.
-I do this for my company's sent messages, but i cannot include that code for you here :(
+Many external providers try *super* hard to redact all original recipient address info from email messages before sending it back to the sending domain (you!).
+Most are quite successful at doing this, so you may want to mess around with a more clever header approach, like encoding a header with some algorithm that allows the recipient address to stay hidden in the headers until you recieve it back and can "look" for it, then decode it.

 The parser forcefully re-encodes all recieved messages to UTF-8.
 This prevents weird artifacts on messed up and foreign encodings before the message is bounced/sent back to you.
 It also allows for the ancient "quoted-printable" MIME encoding (an ASCII encoding that restricts line lengths to 76 characters by adding an '=' and continuing on the next line).
 Quoted-printable is not base64 and is extremely annoying when trying to parse text.